quentin-blacklock/quentin-blacklock.github.io/_posts/2015-10-13-yaml-is fussy-about-formating.md

   name: YAML
 {% endhighlight %}

-YAML is fussy a formating and can be the cause of build errors.
+YAML is fussy about formating and can be the cause of build errors.
 Hard lesson learned.
 Hopefully this helps.